Biochemistry, Cell and Systems Biology

 Structural and mechanistic biology

-The department employs multiple approaches, notably mathematical modelling, X-ray crystallography, small angle X-ray scattering and Nuclear Magnetic Resonance (NMR) to answer important research questions in structural biology.
-These include studying enzymes in the nitrogen cycle, analysing the disease-causing structural properties of proteins involved in neurodegenerative diseases, and understanding how signaling enzymes are regulated in health and disease.
+We use mathematical modelling, X-ray crystallography, small angle X-ray scattering, and Nuclear Magnetic Resonance (NMR) to tackle key structural biology questions.
+We study enzymes in the nitrogen cycle, disease-causing protein structures in neurodegenerative diseases, and the regulation of signalling enzymes in health and disease.

 Biochemistry of cell signalling

-Understanding how organisms communicate, and what happens when ordered communication fails, underlies both health and disease and is one of the keys to understanding systems-level cell signalling.
-We study how the ‘post-translational modification’ of proteins occurs, from the atomic to whole organism level, establishing how this can be measured and quantified and finding out happens when it goes wrong.
+Understanding how organisms communicate, and what happens when ordered communication fails, is crucial in both health and disease and understanding systems-level cell signalling.
+We study protein post-translational modifications from atomic to organism levels, measuring, quantifying, and investigating what happens when these processes go wrong.

 Dynamic cell biology

-Dynamic interactions between cells and their local microenvironment control almost all biological processes in humans, and aberrations in these mechanisms drive a wide range of diseases.
-Our researchers employ multidisciplinary approaches to understand how cells integrate mechanical and biochemical signals from the microenvironment to control migration, mechanotransduction, transcription and tissue remodelling.
-A major focus is on how these mechanisms regulate cancer invasion, metastasis and response to targeted molecular therapeutics.
+Dynamic cell-microenvironment interactions control most human biological processes, with disruptions driving many diseases.
+We use multidisciplinary approaches to study how cells integrate mechanical and biochemical signals from the microenvironment to regulate migration, mechanotransduction, transcription, and tissue remodelling.
+We focus on how these mechanisms influence cancer invasion, metastasis, and response to targeted therapies.

 Research centres